 4. May Reduce Chronic Back Pain & Other Chronic Pain Conditions

-Many People who suffer from chronic back issues go in for a massage regularly, as it has been shown to be effective in managing subacute/chronic low back pain as well as soft tissue injuries.
-However, if you want something that can take your routine sessions to another level of relaxation for those back issues, aromatherapy just might be for you, adding in the potential benefits from the plant-derived oils.
+Many People who suffer from chronic back issues go in for a massage regularly.
+It has been shown to be effective in managing subacute/chronic low back pain, as well as soft tissue injuries.
+However, if you want something that can take your routine sessions to another level, aromatherapy just might be for you.
+Adding in potential benefits from plant-derived oils.

 If you suffer from chronic back pain, an aromatherapy massage may help reduce the discomfort you feel in your body.
-Massages immediately promote release of endorphins, as well as help decrease levels of stress hormones.
-Physical benefits of this not only include better immune system function, but also reduced muscle tension, improved circulation, improved joint mobility and flexibility.
+Massages immediately promote release of endorphins.
+In addition, help decrease levels of stress hormones.
+Physical benefits not only include better immune system function, but also reduced muscle tension, improved circulation, improved joint mobility and flexibility.

 Essential oils themselves are thought to stimulate the limbic system responsible for helping to control emotions.

 One small sized study in patients with osteoarthritis concluded that massage with lavender essential oil was found to be effective in pain relief.

 Furthermore, other health conditions that create pain in the body can be improved with this type of massage.
 People with arthritis, myofascial pains, severe PMS, TMJ, and many other health conditions can benefit from aromatherapy massages in several ways.

 Another study concluded that aromatic oil massage provided relief for outpatients with dysmenorrhea (pain associated with menstrual cramps) and reduced menstrual pain duration.

 5. Can Help You Get A Better Night of Rest